How to control your Micro:Bit robot?

 If you build your own robot and want to add bluetooth control to it you have to be aware that Micro:Bit has some serious memory limitations when using blueooth.

-Micro:Bit v1 board has limited amout of RAM memory and using bluetooth uses most of it.
-If you add more functions such as display control and using sensors you will soon face the limits of cumputing power on the board and expect it to lag, crash and loose connection.
+Micro:Bit v1 and v1.5 board has limited amount 16kb of RAM memory and using bluetooth uses 14kb of it.
+If you add more functions such as display control and using sensors you will soon face the limits of computing power on the board and expect it to lag, crash and loose connection.
 You know if Micro:Bit crashed when you see numbers on the screen with angry face after it.

 I suggest to keep your Micro:Bit program as simple as possible, especially avoid using the board display and more than one sensor.
 If you only add bluetooth and servo control the board should work stable.